vuejs/awesome-vue/README.md

 - [vue-feather](https://github.com/fengyuanchen/vue-feather) - Feather icons component for Vue 3.
 - [eos-icons-vue](https://github.com/EOS-uiux-Solutions/eos-icons-vue) - Eos icons npm package for Vue 3, [eos-icons-vue2](https://github.com/EOS-uiux-Solutions/eos-icons-vue2) for Vue 2
 - [vue-icomoon](https://github.com/aykutkardas/vue-icomoon) - With vue-icomoon you can easily use the icons you have selected or created in icomoon.
+- [veemoji](https://github.com/mahdikhashan/veemoji) - Veemoji is a dead simple emoji 🚀 as a component for vue 2

 #### Marquee